wjramos/node-aws-lambda-api-boilerplate/README.md

 - `npm run watch` - Continuously run the unit tests as you make changes to the source and test files themselves
 - `npm run lint` - Lint the source and tests
-- `npm run build` - Build the library
+- `npm run build` - Transpile the library to ES5 in dist
 - `npm run bundle` - Build and generate distributable bundle.zip in project root

 ### Linting